 - 12.5.2.1 Initial notification to the appropriate federal agency. - 12.5.2.2 Any follow-up communications The records shall include any responses from the federal government, follow-up information to the government, e-mails/faxes between the UW and federal agency, and summaries of phone conversations (if applicable).

 Figure 12.5 - External Communication Plan

-Any communication with news media should be handled by UW Administration (Legal Affairs or Chancellor's office) or the VCRGE.
+Any external communication with news media or others should be handled by UW Communications.

 13.0 CORRECTIVE AND PREVENTIVE ACTIONS